Accounts with financial institutions

 A formal acknowledgement of indebtedness by a company.
 Interest is paid by the company at specific intervals.
 A loan or deposit can be called a debenture if it is secured over company assets.
 Unlike shareholders, debenture holders have a creditor relationship with the company.
 Instead of dividends, debenture holders receive interest on their debentures which is accounted for by the company as an expense.

-Groupings that result from ranking all households or people in the population in ascending order according to some characteristic such as their household income and then dividing the population into 10 equal groups, each comprising 10% of the estimated population.
+Groupings that result from ranking all households or persons in the population in ascending order according to some characteristic such as their household income and then dividing the population into 10 equal groups, each comprising 10% of the estimated population.

-All persons aged under 15 years; and people aged 15-24 years who are full-time students, have a parent in the household and do not have a partner or child of their own in the household.
+All persons aged under 15 years; and persons aged 15-24 years who are full-time students, have a parent in the household and do not have a partner or child of their own in the household.

 Defined as a suite of rooms contained within a building which are self-contained and intended for long-term residential use.
 To be self-contained the suite of rooms must possess cooking and bathing facilities as building fixtures.
 Examples of types of dwelling include: separate house; semi-detached, row or terrace house or townhouse; flat, unit, or apartment; and other dwelling, including caravan, cabin, houseboat, and house or flat attached to a shop.